schoeberl/wildcat/doc/README.md

  * 4 stages: standard without the WB
  * 5 stages: mostly useless WB (just a Mux)

+## Reset

+ASIC memories with an input register have a random address value in the first clock cycle.
+Therefore, the first instruction shall not be executed.
+The instruction memory (SPM or cache) shall assert stall on this initial cycle, and Wildcat will substitute the instruction with a NOP.
+Stalling keeps the PC constant, therefore we can reset it to 0 (and not -4).

+Caches on a miss assert stall as well.

 ## Notes, Ideas

  * LUI could be recoded as ADDI with R0